Thai court convicts dozens in large human-trafficking trial

 More than 100 people appeared in court accused of taking part in a massive criminal ring that trafficked Rohingya refugees from Myanmar through Thailand and to Malaysia.

-Around 70 of them were convicted on charges of human trafficking Wednesday.
+Sixty-two of them were convicted on charges of human trafficking and other offenses.

 The case is the result of the grisly discovery in 2015 of a mass grave in the jungles between Malaysia and Thailand, which led to the exposure of the smuggling and exploitation operation.

-Note: CORRECTION: An earlier version of this story incorrectly reported the number of people convicted.
-It is 62.